Class, Race, and Gender in Sociological Perspective

-Courses: Featured, Gender Studies, Inequality, Race and Ethnic Minorities, Race-Class-Gender, Social Stratification, Social Theory, Sociology, Sociology of American Society, Westview Press Classroom Classics
+Courses: Gender Studies, Inequality, Key Sociology Titles, Race and Ethnic Minorities, Race-Class-Gender, Social Stratification, Social Theory, Sociology, Sociology of American Society, Westview Press Classroom Classics

 With income inequality on the rise and the ongoing economic downturn, the causes, consequences, and politics of inequality are undergoing a fundamental transformation.
 Updated and highly accessible, the fourth edition of Social Stratification provides refreshing take on existing theories, incorporates the latest data, and lends new perspectives to classic debates.